 “As part of the Energy Optimization Program, the City of Charlevoix is offering incentives for energy savings for interested commercial and industrial customers of the City of Charlevoix Electric System.
 This means that area businesses can be eligible for various rebates for changes to lighting, HVAC, refrigeration units, and any other projects that increase energy efficiency.
 These rebates are available only on a first come first served basis as funds are limited each year.

 Public Act 295 requires that the annual reports for the Energy Optimization Plan and for the Renewable Energy Plan be posted on this website.
-The following links are to the plans and also to the summary letter that was sent out to all customers.
+Click on the following links to review the plan.

 The Michigan Public Service Commission requires that both of these plans be reviewed/updated periodically.
 Biennial Reviews for both plans can be found at the links below.